IrisChase/reprodyne/README.md

 # Reprodyne
 Reprodyne is an Apache 2 licensed C/C++ library with the purpose of transforming non-deterministic funtions into deterministic ones, and to serialize output from them for testing.
 This is done by "intercepting" indeterminate values in record mode, resupplying them in playback mode, and comparing the saved serialized outputs to the live ones.

+The design philosophy is that, at least generally, real world data is both easier and faster to generate and save, and more useful to test against, than mocks.
 This affords you the benefits (immediacy and simplicity) of manual testing, with the number one advantage of automated testing (namely, automation...).

-The design philosophy is that, at least generally, real world data is both easier and faster to generate and save, and more useful to test against, than mocks.

 Reprodyne is not meant to *replace* your current preferred test framework, but rather to augment it's capabilities.

-Reprodyne was originally developed for use in end-to-end testing of a GUI framework.
-I present it here for anyone whom it may benefit~

 # Installation